 “The problem is two part, firstly, a lack of financial literacy amongst women and second, a lack of legislation.
 Front line workers such as police have very limited understanding of financial abuse,” she said.

-“Economic abuse in the form of financial abuse affects every single area of a woman and her children’s life.
+“In the case of women, economic abuse in the form of financial abuse affects every single area of her and her children’s life.